 If you could live and do your startup from anywhere else in Europe, which place would you pick and why?

 Berlin’s obviously a great place to found a startup: it’s cheap and full of talented, creative people.

 In Britain, beyond London and Cambridge, it’s Glasgow and Edinburgh that seem to be thriving most.
 I have a suspicion that Manchester, with its extraordinary computer science department and history of industrial invention, may wind up as a powerful European tech hub in the years to come.

-So if we were to move, I’d perhaps like to try and catch and help grow that wave, and so live and do my
+So if we were to move, I’d perhaps like to try and catch and help grow that wave, and so live and do my startup from there.

 All images credit to Memrise